romanboiko-a/CGI-Project/README.md

 ## First commit ever 15.05

 Today I finally added the code files to the Git.
 After attending a project help session I realized I was supposed to be gradually implementing the project and documenting it here, but it is a little bit too late.
 However, the project still needs some expansion so likely there will be future updates.

+## Loop unrolling experiments 03.06

+Original article mentions loop unrolling improving performance slightly.
+There was indeed a slight impovement after a single unroll, but subsequent unrolls had a detrimental effect.